-Over the 1997-2014 period, the industry that saw the largest absolute decline in its lowwage gap was agriculture at 3.7 percentage points.
+Over the 1997-2014 period, the industry that saw the largest absolute decline in its low-wage gap was agriculture at 3.7 percentage points.
 Every other industry, except educational services and forestry, fishing, mining and oil, saw declines in their low-wage gaps over this period.
-These two industries, however, saw absolute increases of 2.0 per cent and 0.3 per cent, respectively.
+These two industries saw absolute increases of 2.0 percentage points and 0.3 percentage points, respectively.